-If you want to change an input parameter before running a time step, you need a modelObject and two function calls.
+If you want to change an input parameter before running a time step, you need a ModelObject instance and two function calls.
 The first function is called FindInputIndex, which returns an integer that will allow us to set the value of the input parameter.
-For example:
+For example, if we want to modify the flood control level of a reservoir related to a rule with identifier "FCL 5", we could do something like this: